-The needs of the Hampshire County Council's treasury management staff delivering services to NFDC, for training in investment management are assessed annually as part of the staff appraisal process, and additionally when the responsibilities of individual members of staff change.
+The needs of Hampshire County Council's treasury management staff delivering services to NFDC, for training in investment management are assessed annually as part of the staff appraisal process, and additionally when the responsibilities of individual members of staff change.

 Staff regularly attend training courses, seminars and conferences provided by Arlingclose and CIPFA.
-Relevant staff are also encouraged to study professional qualifications from CIPFA, the Association of Corporate Treasurers and other appropriate organisations.
+Relevant staff are also encouraged to study professional qualifications from CIPFA, and other appropriate organisations.

 CIPFA's Code of Practice requires that the Council ensures that all members tasked with treasury management responsibilities, including scrutiny of the treasury management function, receive appropriate training relevant to their needs and understand fully their roles and responsibilities.
-Representatives of the Audit Committee attended a workshop by Arlingclose on 28 November 2014, which gave an update on treasury matters.
+Representatives of the Audit Committee attended a workshop by Arlingclose on 23 November 2015, which gave an update on treasury matters.